XoAnonXo/Pitchchat/replit.md

 ## Overview

 PitchChat Builder is a SaaS MVP that transforms startup documentation into AI-powered conversational pitch rooms.
 The application allows founders to upload documents (PDFs, presentations, spreadsheets), chat with an AI assistant about their startup, and share interactive chat links with investors.
+The platform uses a link-based subscription model where free tier users can create 1 pitch link and paid subscribers get unlimited link generation.

 ## User Preferences